eugenetangkj/tp/docs/UserGuide.md

 There are 2 important things that you should note:
 1. Most parameters have associated **prefixes**.
 Prefixes are convenient shorthands that allow you to easily identify which parameter does a value belong to.
+For example, in `add n/Apple`, the value `Apple` is associated with the parameter `COMPANY_NAME` since the `n/` prefix is used.
 2. There are **constraints** to the values that you can replace parameters with.
 The constraints differ based on the parameters.
-If you do not adhere to these constraints in your input, an error message will be shown in the Results Display when you type a command and press <button>Enter</button>.
+If you do not adhere to these constraints in your input, your input will be valid and an error message will be shown in the Results Display when you type the input in and press <button>Enter</button>.

-The following table provides a summary of the parameters with their descriptions, prefixes and constraints.
+Figure 4 provides a summary of the parameters with their descriptions, prefixes and constraints.

 | Parameter      | Description                                                                    | Prefix | Constraints                                                                                                                                             |
 |----------------|--------------------------------------------------------------------------------|--------|---------------------------------------------------------------------------------------------------------------------------------------------------------|